sjuwana/friday-lab/README.md

 # JAGS Brewery

-We are making Beer Brewery.
+We are the go to place for all things related to Beer Brewery.

 <p style="text-align: justify"><em>“Fermentation may have been a greater discovery than fire”</em></p>